 - A representative from each tutor group sits on their relevant House Council.
 These councils are chaired by the Head of House.

 - Two representatives from each House Council sit on the SSLT.
 The council meets at least once every half term and is chaired by Pete Dudley.

-- The Head Boy chairs the SSLT and will attend and contribute to SLT meetings once each term and the LGB.
+- The Head Boy / Head Girl chair the SSLT and will attend and contribute to SLT meetings once each term and the LGB.